Dre Campbell Farm

 Vinegar’s strong smell deters many garden pests, including mole crickets.

-Prepare homemade mole cricket spray of equal parts vinegar and water.
+Prepare a homemade mole cricket spray of equal parts vinegar and water.
 Next, spray it directly on the nymphs after using soapy water to flush them out of the soil.

 4. Soapy Water